max-niederman/website/src/pages/site.md

 ## Fonts

 Currently, EB Garamond is used for everything except codeblocks, which use Fira Code.
 In the future, this will probably change.
-If it doesn't prove prohibitively time-consuming, I may even work on my own fonts for this site.
+If it doesn't prove prohibitively time-consuming, I may even work on my own fonts for this website.

 # Technical